narthur/uvi-finder/knowledge.md

 - Lock files are filtered out before chunking to reduce noise and token usage

 ## Build Process
 The action is bundled into a single file using @vercel/ncc, which includes all dependencies.
 This eliminates the need to install dependencies when running the action.
+The build command uses the `-m` flag to minify the output and reduce bundle size.